Last week, I shared with you my first experience of having a crisis in the USA. Let’s continue…

-Mummy insisted talking to my roommate to ask her to help me, but I refused (I can be stubborn sometimes) so I was quite confused when she walked in and suggested to take me to the hospital.
+My mother had insisted on talking to my roommate to ask her to help me, but I refused (I can be stubborn sometimes) so I was quite confused when she walked in and suggested taking me to the hospital.
 Apparently, my brother had called her and told her what was happening to me, and had asked her to help get me to the hospital.
-Honestly, I didn’t see that one coming.
+Honestly, I didn't see that one coming.

 Soooooo, grudgingly....I went to the hospital, limping and shedding some crocodile tears.
 Sigh.

 We got to the emergency ward, and my roommate told them that I was having a sickle cell crisis.
-I was led to a bed and after struggling to find a vein, I was given an IV.
-After a few minutes I felt some relief.
+I was led to a bed and after struggling to find a vein (as usual), I was given an IV.
+After a few minutes, I felt some relief.
 As I lay there, some people came to get my medical records and insurance information.
-Finally the doctor came in and after examining me wrote something on the clipboard.
+Finally, the doctor came in and after examining me wrote something on the clipboard.
 I had no idea what he wrote.

 After the third IV, the doctor came in again, prescribed some painkillers and discharged me.
 I was confused, I was not used to this.
 Do they really think I am completely healed because of three IV's?
 Eii…nah these people, don't they know that I am still in pain?

 I was in that hospital for a maximum of three hours, before I was discharged.
 I left the hospital limping with some pain still lingering in my leg.
 I left to go home to heal myself, at least I had some strong painkillers to help.
 I did not get well immediately.
 It took me a few more days before I could walk confidently on my feet.
 During my healing process, I took my medication regularly, did a lot of resting and constant consultation with my 'home doctors' (parents).